Ned Bellavance

 An input variable is defined using a configuration block (what else?!) with the keyword [.code]variable[.code] and a name label used to refer to the variable elsewhere in the code.
 For instance, let's create a variable to make our Azure region configurable:

 Technically, the variable configuration block doesn't require any arguments inside, but that's not really a best practice.
-At the very least, we should define what type of input value we're expecting and a description of what the variable is for.
+At the very least, we should define what types of input values we're expecting and a description of what the variable is for.

 Now our [.code]azure_region[.code] variable will use the East US region by default, which just happens to be the value we're currently using for our resource group.
 Speaking of which, we should update our resource group to use our shiny new input variable.